Diligent, Impartial and Transparent Advice Provided By Experts.

-Yes, whether you are a medical professional, tattooist, construction engineer you can insure your hands and eyes in the event of permanent disability.
+Yes, whether you are a medical or dental professional you can insure your hands and eyes in the event of permanent disability.
 This type of insurance is not just exclusive to sports stars and celebrities.

 As a starting point would be to evaluate what the cost impact would be to your life.
 If we’re unable to continue generating income in your chosen profession how would you pay your rent or mortgage for instance?
 Another consideration is the cost of retraining for potentially a new career.

-In most cases the benefit would be lump free.
+In most cases the benefit would be tax free.
 It is worth checking with your broker or financial advisor to be sure.